 Experiencing the outstanding Apex Suite on Korean Air’s 777-300 was completely unexpected.
 Arriving at Suvarnabhumi Airport I learned my flight on Finnair from Bangkok to Helsinki was cancelled.
-Adding insult to injury, I’d been booked on Qatar with one flight in its new Q Suites.
-That flight had departed, and the next option was on Korean Air.
+Adding insult to injury, I didn’t know that Finnair had booked me on Qatar Airways to New York through Doha.
+One flight would have been my first chance to experience the new Q Suites.
+That flight had departed.
+The next option was Korean Air.

 The agents issued a pass for the Premium Lane and directions to the AirFrance/KLM lounge.
 All security lanes at BKK use the same process.
-The Premium Lane just ensures that the line for security and immigration is shorter.
+The Premium Lane just ensures that the lines for security and passport control are shorter.

 The AirFrance/KLM lounge serves SkyTeam airlines and is also one of the many lounges at BKK open to Priority Pass members.
 This lounge was renovated recently.
 It has very good food, alcoholic beverages, and seating for a Priority Pass lounge.

 (Click each photo above to enlarge and read the caption)